 Ms. Menor-McNamara asked about metrics on achieving ROI with the budgets.
 Mr. Ka'anā'anā responded that select performance indicators were shown but can provide the full performance indicators.
 He explained that they are focusing on long-term brand building and visitor education where the ROI would translate to staying top of mind, education and being present and less on metrics like arrivals and PPDS.
 Ms. Menor-McNamara further asked about ways to measure the impressions.
 Chair Chun responded that they can look at how much the impressions are worth.
 Ms. Kimura affirmed that the visitors' expenditures should be one of the KPIs or the impacts to resident sentiments.
-Mr. Ka'anā'anā responded that the budget is for building the business for the future which is not an immediate ROI but that they will certainly track it.
+Mr. Ka'anā'anā responded that they can provide publicity value as one of the performance measures.
+He added that the budget is for building the business for the future which is not an immediate ROI but that they will certainly track it.
 Chair Chun clarified if the original KPIs of PPDS, VSAT and resident sentiment is still tracked.
 Mr. Ka'anā'anā confirmed with the caveat of not being able to field it due to lack of sample size.